I may get paid commission for purchases made after clicking a link in this post.

 But, assuming your course is good, it won’t be long before your students are queuing up to share with you and the rest of the world how great your course is.

-You can then use these testimonials as further proof of your Expertise, Authority and Trustworthiness in your niche.
+You can then use these testimonials as further proof of your Experience, Expertise, Authority and Trustworthiness in your niche.
 Which will, in turn, encourage more people to buy your courses and write rave reviews… and so it becomes a virtuous circle.

 2. It allows you to diversify your income